 Time to Wander was created by four journalists in Australia who are curious about the world, intrigued by other cultures, love travelling and want to share their experiences with a like-minded audience.
 Our aim is to provide something more meaningful than the “click-bait, list-style” travel pieces that are so common on the internet today – although we do sometimes willingly take the bait.
 By pooling our resources, and calling on our wealth of media experience, we hope to create a magazine-style travel site that you’ll find informative, authoritative and entertaining.

 THE WANDERERS ARE:

 As a young broadcast journalist in South Africa in the early 1990s, Catherine was dispatched on her first proper overseas jaunt: a political press trip to Kenya.
 She drank her first gin and tonic at Nairobi’s Norfolk Hotel, and stayed in a suite-with-a-view at the Mount Kenya Safari Club.
 With her appetite for travel thus whet, she set about remedying her lack of worldliness by gallivanting far and wide, and collecting stories as she went.
-She’s now visited around 60 countries, and has won awards for her writing on four continents.
-In 2017 and 2018 she was named the Australian Society of Travel Writers’ Travel Writer of the Year.
-In 2017 was an Explore Canada Awards of Excellence winner (Culinary Category) and received a Kennedy Award for Outstanding Journalism in both 2017 and 2018.
+She’s now visited over 60 countries, and has won awards for her writing on four continents.
+In 2017 and 2018 she was named ASTW Travel Writer of the Year and received consecutive Kennedy Awards for Outstanding Journalism.